datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 [Software Guard Extensions](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html)
 has been available since 2015, and were introduced with the Skylake architecture.

-SGX is a new instruction set that enables users to create a protected and isolated process called an *enclave*.
+SGX is an instruction set that enables users to create a protected and isolated process called an *enclave*.
 It provides a reverse sandbox that protects enclaves from the operating system, firmware, and any other privileged execution context.